 As they argued about which was best, they agreed on one thing: the message.
-RuPaul’s Drag Race shows everyone that they should be the person that makes them happy.
+RuPaul’s Drag Race on Hulu shows everyone that they should be the person that makes them happy.

 5. Shadowhunters (Hulu)

-In season 1, no teen liked it.
+In season 1, no teen liked the Hulu show.
 In season 2, three of the teens liked it.
 My question was why?
 In a typical teenage response, shrugs, mumbles, and uncertainty.
 The only answer I understood was “diversity.”

 Apparently, the second season has a more diverse set of characters, ranging in their personality, ethnicity, and sexuality.
 Apparently, Shadowhunters is a fantasy show that deals with identity with care.
 From the trailer, I wouldn’t have guessed.